-Koh Tao is my favorite island in Thailand and one of the best tropical destinations in South East Asia!
-There are many fun-fuelled things to do in Koh Tao which is the famed scuba-diving haven in Thailand, attracting divers from all over the world.
+Koh Tao is low-key my favorite island in Thailand and one of the best tropical destinations in South East Asia!
+There are many fun-fuelled things to do on the island which is the famed scuba-diving haven in Thailand, attracting divers from all over the world.

 However, as a non-diver, I discovered the best of the best that Koh Tao has to offer apart from diving, from white palm-fringed beaches to panoramic viewpoints, Koh Tao Island offers something for everyone!